Divyasri199/ContosoTraders/L200/Readme.md

    Image Analysis offers the ability to extract text from images. **OCR** traditionally started as a machine-learning based technique for extracting text from in-the-wild and non-document images like product labels, user generated images, screenshots, street signs, and posters.
 For several scenarios that including running OCR on single images that are not text-heavy, you need a fast, synchronous API or service.
 This allows OCR to be embedded in near real-time user experiences to enrich content understanding and follow-up user actions with fast turn-around times.

-15. On **Vision Studio** page, navigate back to **Featured** tab and select **Extract Text from Image**.
+1. On **Vision Studio** page, navigate back to **Featured** tab and select **Extract Text from Image**.

     ![image](https://user-images.githubusercontent.com/83349577/205654069-13495462-c665-41cd-98e8-911842b4aa9a.png)

-16. Drag and drop any image which contains text, you'll see the detected text appear in the output window.
+1. Drag and drop any image which contains text, you'll see the detected text appear in the output window.

     ![image](https://user-images.githubusercontent.com/83349577/205656306-56226ce6-4ab1-453c-9655-4f44b6998612.png)

-17. You can also select the JSON tab to see the JSON output that the API call returns.
+1. You can also select the JSON tab to see the JSON output that the API call returns.

     ![image](https://user-images.githubusercontent.com/83349577/205656524-8c1b8f43-4854-4692-b81e-cd66f9e8087c.png)

-   Custom Vision is an image recognition service that lets you build, deploy, and improve your own image identification system.
-The service classifies images or detects objects in images based on their visual characteristics, allowing you to specify the categories to predict and example images for the system to learn from.
+    There are few key concepts to understand how the Image Analysis works on Azure, for example Image Analysis can return content tags for thousands of recognizable objects, living beings, scenery, and actions that appear in images.Tags are not organized as a taxonomy and do not have inheritance hierarchies.
+A collection of content tags forms the foundation for an image description displayed as human readable language formatted in complete sentences.
+When tags are ambiguous or not common knowledge, the API response provides hints to clarify the meaning of the tag in context of a known setting.

+After you upload an image or specify an image URL, the Analyze API can output tags based on the objects, living beings, and actions identified in the image.
+Tagging is not limited to the main subject, such as a person in the foreground, but also includes the setting (indoor or outdoor), furniture, tools, plants, animals, accessories, gadgets, and so on.

+Next one is that Computer Vision can analyze an image and generate a human-readable phrase that describes its contents.
+The algorithm returns several descriptions based on different visual features, and each description is given a confidence score.
+The final output is a list of descriptions ordered from highest to lowest confidence and this is called **Image description generation**.

+**Object detection** is similar to tagging, but the API returns the bounding box coordinates (in pixels) for each object found in the image.
+For example, if an image contains a dog, cat and person, the Detect operation will list those objects with their coordinates in the image.
+You can use this functionality to process the relationships between the objects in an image.
+It also lets you determine whether there are multiple instances of the same object in an image.

+The object detection function applies tags based on the objects or living things identified in the image.
+There is currently no formal relationship between the tagging taxonomy and the object detection taxonomy.
+At a conceptual level, the object detection function only finds objects and living things, while the tag function can also include contextual terms like "indoor", which can't be localized with bounding boxes.

+For more reference this link: ```https://learn.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-categorizing-images```

 ## Summary

 You have got an overview about the Contoso traders GitHub repostory, Contoso traders web app usage, and Computer Vision services.

+## Delete the resources
+1. Within the Azure portal, select Resource Groups on the left navigation.

+2. Delete the resource groups created by selecting them, followed by the Delete resource group button.
+You will need to confirm the name of the resource group to delete.